novinsh/blog/_posts/2019-04-22-Cyclical-Learning-Rate-to-Pace-up-Learning.md

 ---
 ## Foreword

-Recently I had an assignment as part of the deep learning in data science course and I got fascinated by  a simple yet again practical idea that speeds up the learning process with a simple scheduling of the learning rate.
+Recently I had an assignment as part of the "deep learning in data science course" and I got fascinated by a simple yet again practical idea that speeds up the learning process with a simple scheduling of the learning rate.

 ![different optimizer](https://jhui.github.io/assets/dl/a1.gif)